lightning/bolts/07-routing-gossip.md

   - if the `open_channel` message has the `announce_channel` bit set AND a `shutdown` message has not been sent:
     - MUST send the `announcement_signatures` message.
       - MUST NOT send `announcement_signatures` messages until `funding_locked`
-      has been sent AND the funding transaction has at least six confirmations.
+      has been sent and received AND the funding transaction has at least six confirmations.
   - otherwise:
     - MUST NOT send the `announcement_signatures` message.
-  - upon reconnection:
+  - upon reconnection (once the above timing requirements have been met):
     - MUST respond to the first `announcement_signatures` message with its own `announcement_signatures` message.
     - if it has NOT received an `announcement_signatures` message: